 UN rights council condemns Koran burnings despite splits

-Geneva (AFP) – The UN Human Rights Council voted Wednesday to condemn recent Koran burning incidents, but many countries declined to back the measure, fearing it encroached too much on free speech.
+Geneva (AFP) – The UN Human Rights Council voted Wednesday to condemn recent Koran burning incidents, but many countries declined to back the resolution, fearing it encroached on free speech.

-Despite overwhelming condemnation of the Muslim holy book being desecrated, the vote brought more division than unity as Western nations said that more negotiation could have resulted in a unanimous consensus.
+Despite overwhelming condemnation of the Muslim holy book being desecrated, the vote brought more division than unity, with countries from Europe and the Americas saying a bit more work could have resulted in a stronger, unanimous decision.

-Pakistan and other Organisation of Islamic Cooperation (OIC) countries brought forward a resolution after an Iraqi refugee burnt pages from the Koran outside Stockholm's main mosque last month, triggering a diplomatic backlash across the Muslim world.
+Pakistan and other Organisation of Islamic Cooperation countries brought forward a debate and resolution after an Iraqi refugee burnt pages from the Koran outside Stockholm's main mosque last month.
+The incident triggering a diplomatic backlash across the Muslim world.

-The United Nations' top rights body backed the resolution by 28 votes in favour, with 12 against and seven abstentions.
+The United Nations' top rights body backed the OIC resolution on countering religious hatred by 28 votes in favour, with 12 against and seven abstentions.

-Despite the vote passing to applause, there was little cheer in the chamber in Geneva.
+Despite the vote passing to applause, there were few cheerful notes sounded in the chamber.

+Britain, the United States, European Union countries including France and Germany, plus Costa Rica and Montenegro, voted against the resolution.

 "Unfortunately our concerns were not taken seriously," she said.